ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Schedule.md

 1:00 – 1:15 Good afternoon

-1:15 – 5:00 New Collaboration time!
-Open discussion – Identification of new studies needed based on missing information in topics.
+1:15 – 5:00 Continuation of topics
+EMIC wave relationship with other magnetospheric boundaries - Lauren can hopefully join.

 ## Friday:
 8:00 – Breakfast/networking/get to know your team